arquicanedo/barbecueboss/README.md

 This project is licensed under the Apache 2.0 License.
 See LICENSE and AUTHORS for more information.

-This version only supports circular watches.
+This version only supports round, semi-round and rectangular devices.
 Future release includes:
-- "smoking" timer in addition to the "searing" timer
+- "smoking" timer in addition to the "searing"/"flip" timer
-- multiple timers to track various steaks simultaneously

 Other:
 - App/Launcher Icon made by Pixel perfect from www.flaticon.com

-- Meat type icons by:
+- Food type icons by:
 Food Pixel Art Icons - Freepik https://www.flaticon.com/authors/freepik/

 ## What's New

+0.2.0 -
+ - brought to you by warmer temperatures and more outdoor cooking
+ - added icons everywhere to denote food types, show what buttons do what actions
+ - added the ability to track and re-use the last selected timeout
+ - lots of tweaks to reduce memory usage while increasing visual attractiveness
+ - added the ability to configure activity/gps enable/disable/recording
+ - added icons to the food view to show if activity or gps are enabled
+ - lots of layout tweaks for various devices
+ - added a flame icon in addition to color-changing text as a timer approaches its deadline

+0.1.0 -
-This update (0.1.0) is brought to you by @nilsbenson (https://github.com/nilsbenson):
+- brought to you by @nilsbenson (https://github.com/nilsbenson):
 - adds vibration and sound when flip timer ends
 - adds a "custom" timer duration
 - activity recording is prompted when application ends rather than between runs of the flip (to make it easier to manage multi-step cooking processes in the future)